goto-engineering/ke/README.md

 1. Example list generated from `test.ke`
 1. Parse negative numbers with higher presedence
 1. \# takes array as first operand, takes multi-dimensionally
-1. Don't rlwrap with arguments to the CLI
+1. How to `rlwrap` the escript binary?
 1. Print array inline if it is all numbers, not all ints/all floats
 1. Don't crash the REPL on errors
 1. Add `mix repl` task